Bragança, Portugal: Education

 In many villages there are not enough children to maintain the rural schools, which are gradually being closed by the Portuguese government.

+Sports

+The Grupo Desportivo de Bragança (abbreviated as GD Bragança) is a Portuguese sports club based in Bragança which hosts both a football department and an athletics department.
+The club was founded in 1943 and its men's football team plays its home matches at the Municipal de Bragança stadium with 5,000 seats.

 Religion

 Bragança pertains to the Diocese of Bragança-Miranda, a suffragan of the Archdiocese of Braga.

 In June 1928, a synagogue was inaugurated in the city.